-What do you like best about the cruise industry?
+What do you like most about the cruise industry?

 How is your company different to other cruise lines?

-What are you looking forward to most about your job over next 12 months?
+What are you looking forward to most in your job over the next 12 months?

 What is the biggest challenge facing cruise sales?

-How does the company work with the trade?
+How does the company work with the travel trade?

-Why should agents sell cruise rather than a land holiday?
+Why should agents sell a cruise holiday rather than a land holiday?

 A Just compare the value.
 Very few land based resorts include fine dining and worldclass entertainment within the cost of the holiday, not to say up to five destinations in one week – and without the chore of repacking!
 Some cruise itineraries feature up to three days in one port (with overnights onboard) so travellers can enjoy a value city break within the cruise without paying for accommodation and dining in some of the most desirable places in the world, such as Venice, Hong Kong, Sydney or Barcelona.
 Customers may have different priorities when booking a holiday; however there is a cruise out there for every type of traveller and the challenge is for agents to match the right cruise with the right client.
 A contented customer will be loyal, recommend to friends via word of mouth – and most importantly will bring you future business.
 Agents need to complete the excellent online training that cruise lines offer so that they can offer sound product knowledge and expertise to their clients when recommending a cruise holiday.